- How Does Copy Trading Work?

 - The model appears to suit most investors.
 52% say they always seek advice from experts or peers before making any decision

 Very impressive results, especially 1 in 4 investors already think they may use Social / Copy Trading.
 It clearly indicates Social Trading / Copy Trading is an essential tool for modern investors.

 Social Trading Platform (Market Leader)

 However, in 2018 eToro opened its doors to the US market, yes, copy trading USA via eToro started and a gradual rollout among the states is planned (see eToro Explanation), which again enabled them to achieve massive revenue growth to 8m in 2018.

-Fact 2) Copy Trading Research & Comments
+Fact 2) Copy Trading Perception in Academic & Business Industry

-- A 2015 World Economic Forum report described social trading networks as disruptors, which “have emerged to provide low-cost, sophisticated alternatives to traditional wealth managers.
+- A World Economic Forum report described social trading networks as disruptors, which “have emerged to provide low-cost, sophisticated alternatives to traditional wealth managers.
 These solutions cater to a broader customer base and empower customers to have more control of their wealth management,”and “pose a tangible threat to the traditional practices of the wealth management industry”.

 - We classify copy trading as portfolio or investment management where no manual input is clear from the account holder.
 This entails standard regulatory obligations for authorised management.

 - We support the view set out in the question nine of European Securities and Markets Authority’s (ESMA) MiFID Questions and Answers: Investor Protection & Intermediaries (PDF, 15 pages) as to how copy and mirror trading fit within the MiFID Directive.
 It considers them an automatic execution of trade signals.